 According to a PricewaterhouseCoopers report, many businesses run into challenges trying to manage consignment inventories largely because their existing ERP systems and data workflows are not up to the task of covering the diverse locations and processes involved in the strategy.
 In response, many companies establish manual processes to gather data and transmit it between locations.
 These manual processes don’t just introduce complexity, they also create gaps between systems that can lead to data accuracy and quality problems.
 All told, companies end up in a situation in which data in the ERP ends up segregated from other systems, leading to contradictory and potentially damaging data management problems.
 Reexamining data management procedures and ERP capabilities is vital as organizations respond to this trend.

 While these potential problems are substantial, a Spend Matters report pointed out that consignment inventory strategies can offload some of the warehousing and storage costs suppliers typically need to deal with.
 The key is to develop strategies that maximize the potential of consignment inventories by simplifying data management procedures and leveraging technology to break down geographical barriers.
-Three tactics that are particularly beneficial in consignment inventory management are:
+Three tactics that are particularly beneficial and are consignment inventory management best practices are:

 1. Establish an ERP Integration Framework

 Ensuring inventory levels in a consignment stock location and within the ERP are accurate is essential.
 Issues with data synchronization and compatibility between disparate systems can quickly derail any consignment inventory program.
 ERP integration tools can: